YRT Special Constable Services

 The YRT Special Constable Services is the security section of the York Region Transit (YRT) and Viva transit system in York Region, Ontario, Canada.
 The Special Constable Services were launched in September 2005, and are responsible for safety and security on the YRT and Viva.
 These Special Constables are peace officers, have similar powers as police officers, and are sworn in by the YRT and the York Regional Police.
-Authorized as "Special Constables" by the York Police Services Board, pursuant to Section 53 of the Police Services Act of Ontario.
+Authorized as "Special Constables" by the York Police Services Board, pursuant to Section 53 of the Ontario Police Services Act.
 The Special Constable appointment, by its very nature affords "peace officer" powers under section 2 of the Canadian Criminal Code, as it relates to the duties of the YRT/Viva Transit System.

 Jurisdiction

 A contingent of Special Constables patrol YRT and Viva properties and enforce: